 Switching physvol Path Interactively

-When using failover V2, you can switch the path used to access an XVM physvol by using the XVM foswitch command.
+When using XVM multi-host failover, you can switch the path used to access an XVM physvol by using the XVM foswitch command.
 This enables you to set up a new current path on a running system, without rebooting.